lamfo-unb/RMCriteria/README.md

 ## Overview

 `RMCriteria` is a package to solve Multiple-Criteria Decision Analysis (MCDA) problems.
-For now, it only supports Promethee methods, but other methods such as AHP and ELECTRE may be developed in the future.
+For now, it only supports Promethee methods, but other methods may be developed in the future.

 ## Installation